-A. The appropriate level for the general transfer fund is a decision for the Austin City review process.
+A. The appropriate level for the general fund transfer is a decision for the Austin City Council, and is a decision that will be made on a separate track during the city's budget review process.
 This is a very important input for the determination of AE's overall revenue requirement.
 This decision should be made with the utmost transparency, sufficient public input, and a proper balancing of public interests.